tpadilla10117/amazon-clone/README.md

-`npm i react-responsive-carousel` -> for carousel dependency `npm install react-currency-formatter` -> for currency fortmatter dependency `npm install next-auth` -> for next-auth dependency
+`npm i react-responsive-carousel` -> for carousel dependency `npm install react-currency-formatter` -> for currency fortmatter dependency `npm install next-auth` -> for next-auth dependency `npm install --save stripe` -> to install the Stripe library `npm install @stripe/stripe-js` -> install Stripe.js Module to make server-side requests to to Stripe API and to provide methods for including Stripe.js in client-side code

 <!-- Data fetched from Fakestore APi, which is a REST API -->